Community Nurse Connection

 Orientation

-Work with Community Nurse Connection on an orientation outline including for the first month
+Work with Community Nurse Connection on an orientation outline including:

 How to get the word out to the community that nursing services are available